Santosh3672/RISC-V_Tapeout_Programm/README.md

 5. **Physical Design Flow**: The integrated SoC is now converted to logic gates and the gates are planned on a physical die.
-It includes steps like Floorplanning, Placement, CTS, Routing.
+    i. **Physical Design**
+    - Floorplanning
+    - Placement
+    - CTS
+    - Routing
-    After Physical design we generate GDSII file (graphical data stream information interchange) it contains information about the layers that are required for fabrication.
+    ii. **GDSII generation** : A Graphical data stream information interchange (GDSII) contains information about layers required for fabrication of chip. iii.
+Verification checks
-    On the GDSII we check DRC to check if it can be manufacture and LVS to check it functions as per the SoC .
-After these checks are passed we send the GDSII to fabrication which is called as **tapeout**.
-    After fabrication we get the chips back from foundry which is called **tapein**, the chip is then used for package and the output of the chip(O4) is measured at board level which is again compared with SoC output.
+    - **DRC (Design Rule Check)** ensures manufacturability.
+    - **LVS (Layout vs. Schematic)** ensures functional correctness.

+    iv.
+Tapeout and Tapein
+    - **Tapeout**: GDSII is sent to the foundry for fabrication.
+    - **Tapein**: Fabricated chips are received from the foundry.
+    v.
+Board-Level Validation
+    - The chip is packaged and tested at board level.
+    - Output (**O4**) is compared with expected SoC output.